Srikaram: Plot

-The film begins in a colony where resides a respectable family man Shanta Murthy.
-Siva a meliorist stays as a tenant at his penthouse.
-Shanta Murthy's elder daughter Vasanta and their neighbor Geeta like Siva's ideologies.
-Meanwhile, Siva's friend Chandram a crafty arrives at the colony.
+The film begins in a colony where a respectable family man, Shanta Murthy, lives.
+Siva, a meliorist, stays as a tenant at his penthouse—Shanta Murthy's elder daughter Vasanta and their neighbor Geeta like Siva's ideologies.
+Meanwhile, Siva's friend Chandram, a crafty, arrives at the colony.
 He distorts Shanta Murthy and propels his alliance with Vasanta.
 Parallelly, Siva acquires a fine job at a reputed college and nuptials Geeta.
-The next, Chandram & Vasanta proceeds on their honeymoon where tragically, 4 malefactors molest Vasanta walloping Chandram.
+The next, Chandram and Vasanta proceed on their honeymoon, where four malefactors molest Vasanta, walloping Chandram.
 The incident creates a severe catastrophe that blemishes the family.
-As a result, Shantha Murthy quits the town and Chandram expels Vasanta.
-During that plight, Siva & Geeta stands in for Vasanta and raises her spirit.
+As a result, Shantha Murthy quits the town, and Chandram expels Vasanta.
+During that plight, Siva and Geeta stand in for Vasanta and raise her spirit.
 Moreover, Siva seizes the violators and files the case in court.
-During the tribunal, Vasanta could not endure the coarse inquiry and she is on the verge to lose the case.
-At that point, Siva awakens consciousness in people which turns into revolution and that makes the culprits accept their crime.
-Afterward, Chandram is enforced to coalesce with Vasanta when she is subjected to domestic violence.
+During the tribunal, Vasanta could not endure the coarse inquiry and was on the verge of losing the case.
+At that point, Siva awakens consciousness in people, which turns into a revolution and makes the culprits accept their crimes.
+Afterward, Chandram has to coalesce with Vasanta by an enforcement, so he subjects her to domestic violence.
 At last, she foiled, unable to tolerate it, and slain her husband.
-Finally, the movie ends with the judiciary understanding the agony of Vasantha and acquitting her.
+Finally, the movie ends with the judiciary understanding Vasantha's agony and acquitting her.